gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 - For Stock `t20`: `boot`, `kernel`, `app`, `driver`, `config` and `para` are written.
 - For Stock `t31`: `boot`, `kernel`, `app` and `cfg` are written; `kback` would be formatted.

-When it is enabled:
-- For OpenIPC: `rootfs_data`.
-If you don't have `rootfs_data` image, leave it disabled.
-- For Stock:  also needs partition images of all partitions.
+When it is enabled, all partition images are needed.
+This is only helpful when you need to write `rootfs_data` partition for OpenIPC.

 On Stock formware, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be restored because they don't contain any meaningful data as they are used by Stock firmware as stage partition to install updates.
 You can disable this option to save time.